 There is a ground marker on the left side of the display for each channel that is turned on.
 The ground markers give you a visual indication of where the ground reference point is for each channel that is turned on.
-When a channel is turned on, the gournd marker is displayed and the channel number is displayed above the ground marker.
+When a channel is turned on, the ground marker is displayed.
+When channel markers is selected, the channel # is displayed.
 If the ground reference for a channel is positioned vertically off the screen, the ground marker turns into an arrow that points in the direction of the ground reference.
 Ground markers are printed with hardcopy prints.
-You can turn the ground markers on or off with the gnd markers softkey in the Utility/system menu/system util menu.

-There is a channel marker on the right side of the display for each channel that is turned on.
+You can turn the ground markers on or off with the GND MARKERS softkey in the Utility/system menu/system util menu.
+When selected, there is a channel marker on the right side of the display for each channel that is turned on.
 The channel markers help you keep track of the source channel for each displayed waveform.
 The channel labels are printed with hardcopy prints.
-You can turn the channel lables on and off with the chan labels softkey in the Utility/system menu/system util menu.
+You can turn the channel lables on and off with the CHAN LABELS softkey in the Utility/system menu/system util menu.
 The volts/div and offset (channel factors) settings for each channel that is turned on are displayed on the screen.
 If measurements are turned off, the channel factors are displayed below the graticule area.
 If measurements are turned on, the channel factors are displayed near the bottom of the graticule area.
-You can turn on or off the display of the channel factors with the chan factors softkey in the Utility/system menu/system util menu.
+You can turn on or off the display of the channel factors with the CHAN

+FACTORS softkey in the Utility/system menu/system util menu.
 You can also press the Show front-panel key to see the complete setup of any channels that are turned on.
 The channel factors are printed with hardcopy prints.